 New Courtyard Orangery | Architect for Kensington & Chelsea | West London

-forrester architects are working with Callender Howorth on a new centralLy located Orangery to a large Kensington & Chelsea townhouse.
-An existing courtyard space separates the main house from the mews house accommodation to the rear with an existing mezzanine at first floor.
-The courtyard retains a rich variety of foliage however the courtyard is under utilised and the client would like to use the space more throughout the year.
+forresterarchitects are working with Callender Howorth on a new Orangery to a large Kensington & Chelsea townhouse.
+An existing courtyard space separates the main house from the mews house to the rear.
+The courtyard is under utilised and the client would like to use the space more throughout the year.

-A courtyard Orangery is proposed to unite each wing of the house and provide a central gathering space for dining which remains an important part of the client’s daily routine.
-A number a differing geometries are to be resolved due to differing scales between the main house and mews.
-Our initial proposal aims to provide an undulating organic roof form to encapsulate the exterior courtyard and provide a bright luxurious internalised garden space.
+An Orangery unites each wing of the house.
+It provides a central gathering space for dining which remains an important part of the client’s daily routine.
+A number differing geometries are to be resolved due to differing scales between the main house and mews.
+Our initial proposal provides an undulating organic roof form to encapsulate the exterior courtyard.
+It provides a bright luxurious internalised garden space.
 The dining room will be relocated to form the main gathering point with an informal lounge space nestled under the mezzanine.
-An artist’s studio will be provided to the mezzanine terrace and retain a visual connection with the main space and will be linked by a spiral stair to the lounge below.
-The undulating form of the canopy allows for the existing window configuration and provide natural ventilation to the main house and mews.
-A portion of the glazed rooflight will be openable to allow for natural ventilation throughout the Orangery.
+An artist’s studio is added to the mezzanine terrace. and retain a visual connection with the main space and will be linked by a spiral stair to the lounge below.
+The undulating form of the canopy allows for the existing window configuration to be retained.
+A portion of the glazed roof-light will be openable to allow for natural ventilation throughout the Orangery.